Types of Family Law Cases We Handle:

 When going through the divorce process, you and your future ex-spouse will have to agree on certain terms.
 These terms include things like child custody arrangements, property division, spousal support, and child support.
 If you cannot agree on one or more of these terms, you will have what is known as a contested divorce.

-In the event of a contested divorce, it’s important to attempt to come to an agreement on your own, with a little outside assistance.
+In the event of a contested divorce, it’s important to attempt to come to an agreement on your own.
 However, processes such as mediation, arbitration, and collaboration can help you find mutually-agreeable resolutions to any disputes you may have.
 Our Team are trained negotiators and know how to navigate these emotional family law matters.
+We are also skilled trial lawyers who will go the extra mile to zealously represent you at trial if an agreeable resolution can't be made.

 Divorces are not always contested.
 Some spouses agree to the terms of the separation or dissolution of marriage, while others default by failing to respond to divorce papers.